omni/bridge-ui/README.md

 - Remove validators
 - Set required number of signatures from validators
 - Set daily limit of deposits on Home Network(left side) for native coin deposits(POA)
+- Set daily limit of withdrawals on Foreign Network(right side) for ERC20/ERC677 token transfers(POA20)
 - Set max limit per transaction for deposits on Home Network(left side) for native coin deposits(POA)
-- Set daily limit of withdrawals on Foreign Network(right side) for ERC20/ERC677 token transfers(POA20)
+- Set min amount per transaction for deposits on Home Network(left side) for native coin deposits(POA)
 - Set max limit per transaction for deposits on Foreign Network(right side) for ERC20/ERC677 token transfers(POA20)
+- Set min amount per transaction for deposits on Foreign Network(right side) for ERC20/ERC677 token transfers(POA20)
 - Storing Home Deposits in Home Bridge contract
 - Minting on Deposits of ERC20 compatible token on Foreign Network by validators
 - Burning on Withdrawals of ERC20 compatible token on Foreign Network by validators